UAB has a big challenge in 2019, but it’s overcome bigger

 This was an all-or-nothing, get-you-before-you-get-me kind of style, and it worked beautifully with 2018’s experienced personnel.
 There will almost certainly be a drop-off in 2019, but the size is yet to be determined.

 We’ll start in the back, where there’s reason for optimism.
-Brontae Harris was one of Pro Football Focus’ 10 top-graded cornerbacks last season, combining four tackles for loss with 13 passes defensed, and nickel back Kristopher Moll was dynamite both near the line of scrimmage (7.5 TFLs) and further away (five passes defensed).
+Brontae Harris was one of Pro Football Focus’ 10 top-graded cornerbacks last season, combining four tackles for loss with 13 passes defensed, and nickel back Kristopher Moll (who might end up at ILB this year) was dynamite both near the line of scrimmage (7.5 TFLs) and further away (five passes defensed).
 The next two cornerbacks after Harris are gone, but sophomore Starling Thomas could be ready for a star turn.
 Former star recruit CD Daniels could also see more playing time.

 That’s a good start.
 The safety position is tenuous enough beyond Moll that a couple of running backs (Jarrion Street and Trey Whitmore, who combined for 297 rushing yards in 2018) converted to DB, but between the former RBs and veterans like Dy’jonn Turner and former Indiana safety Will Dawkins, there are some non-freshman options.